7 Best Vellum Alternatives for Windows and Linux (2026 Guide)

 - Import formats: Vellum accepts Word (.docx) and ebook formats, but not Markdown natively.

 For Windows and Linux users, the question is simple: what's the best alternative?
+For a broader panorama of formatting tools beyond Vellum's direct rivals, see our book layout software comparison.

 Vellum Alternatives in 2026